LiteAtt: A Peer-to-Peer Self-Attestation Framework and Handshake Protocol for Connected IoT Devices: Proposed P2P-SA Framework: LiteAtt

 where $P_{95}$ and $P_{99}$ denote the $95^{th}$ and $99^{th}$ percentiles of validation error, respectively.
-We use $P_{95}$ as a conservative lower bound (tighter threshold) of $TNR_{val}$ to filter outliers and ensure potentially high True Positive Rate ($TPR_{test}$) on the unknown malicious test cases.
-Conversely, $P_{99}$ is the upper bound of $TNR_{target}$ (relaxed threshold). $TNR_{target}$ is determined adaptively using a piecewise function as follows:
+We use $P_{95}$ as a conservative lower bound (tighter threshold) of $TNR_{val}$ to filter outliers and ensure potentially high $TPR_{test}$ on the unknown malicious test cases.
+Conversely, $P_{99}$ is the relaxed upper bound of $TNR_{target}$. $TNR_{target}$ is determined adaptively using a piecewise function as follows:

 where a small $\Gamma$ ($< 0.2$) indicates tightly clustered validation errors, suggesting scope to increase $TNR_{test}$ with minimal change to the threshold.
 Conversely, a large gap ratio ($\geq 0.5$) indicates dispersed errors, suggesting a more conservative $TNR_{val}$ (95\%) to potentially improve $TPR_{test}$.
 Discrete TNR targets and gap limits are selected heuristically for best performance on all datasets.
 Given the $TNR_{target}$, we employ binary search to determine the optimal threshold MSE ($\mathcal{T}_{opt}$) such that: